Cotton gravity is not predictive: Conclusion

-We have found that not only Cotton gravity has more solutions than general relativity, but that it has too many solutions, the degree of arbitrariness in the solutions increasing with the degree of symmetry.
-Specifically, the general spherically symmetric solution of the equations of Cotton gravity depends on an arbitrary function of the radial coordinate.
-Likewise, the general anisotropic Cotton gravity cosmology depends on an arbitrary function of time.
-This under-determination is exactly the same for the alternative Codazzi parametrization of Cotton gravity.
-The conclusion is that Cotton gravity cannot qualify as a physical theory.
-The alternative theory of gravity recently proposed by Harada \cite{Harada_2023}, with also differential field equations of the third order, should be free from this shortcoming.
+We have found that Cotton gravity not only has more solutions than general relativity, but it also has too many solutions, with the degree of arbitrariness increasing with the degree of symmetry.
+Specifically, the general spherically symmetric solution of Cotton gravity's equations depends on an arbitrary function of the radial coordinate.
+Similarly, the general anisotropic Cotton gravity cosmology depends on an arbitrary function of time.
+This under-determination affects both the direct problem of finding the spacetime geometry generated by a given matter source and the inverse problem of finding the matter source generating a given spacetime geometry, particularly in highly symmetric configurations.
+This issue persists in the alternative Codazzi parametrization of Cotton gravity.
+Therefore, regardless of the formulation, Harada or Codazzi, Cotton gravity cannot qualify as a physical theory.
+However, the alternative theory of gravity recently proposed by Harada \cite{Harada_2023}, which also involves differential field equations of the third order, should be free from this shortcoming.

+After this paper was submitted for publication, a preprint appeared \cite{justin2024} softening our conclusions.
+In brief, the conclusion of \cite{justin2024} is that highly symmetric configurations are exceptional, and that the Codazzi tensor $\C_{\mu\nu}$ trivializes to $\lambda g_{\mu\nu}$ on generic backgrounds.